Animal Rescue and Care

 Pets for Patriots

 Friends of Strays is honored to partner with Pets for Patriots, Inc., a not-for-profit that connects our long time resident cats and dogs with our country’s loyal service men and women.
 This increases their chance for adoption through veterans and active service members of the United States military.
-Friends of Strays offers veterans a discounted adoption fee and a wellness exam and vaccines on their one year adoption anniversary date.
+Friends of Strays waives all adoption fees for program participants.

 Community cats, sometimes called free-roaming or feral cats, are common in Pinellas County.
 In order to work towards a no kill Pinellas, we work with community caregivers to get these cats spayed/neutered and returned to the location at which they were found.